By Amanda Hall

 Pineapple at the Mill House Bar and Restaurant

-You can find pineapple in several drinks at the Mill House Bar.
+You can find pineapple in several drinks at Cafe OʻLei at the Mill House.
 One of the easiest ways to sip on it is with the Plantation Sweet Tea.
 You can also find it in our Easy Rider cocktail with Knob Creek Bourbon, pineapple, lemon, lilikoi, and macadamia nut.
 The most popular way to experience pineapple at the Mill House is with the Final Punch: Koloā White Run, pineapple, orange, banana, mango all served in a pineapple-shaped glass.

 Finding the Perfect Pineapple